andrewpatcarr/andrewpatcarr.github.io/pages/about.md

 permalink: /about/
 ---

+I'm a Cal Poly ME Masters student.
+I really like robotics but also other cool stuff.

+My thesis is reinforcement learning for reservoir computing utilizing MEMS devices.

-{% include figure image_path="/assets/images/me_bike_portrait.JPG" alt="me"
+{% include figure image_path="/assets/images/me_bike_portrait.JPG" alt="me" width="500"
 %}

-Cal Poly Mechanical Engineering Undergrad Student, doing blended Master's next year

 Also, I race road and mountain bikes